 When polymorphism excels:

-- Plugin-based e-commerce, analytics adapters and feature toggles where runtime flexibility is essential.
+- Plugin-based e-commerce, analytics adapters, and feature toggles where runtime flexibility is essential.

 - Systems that must swap providers or adapters without redeploying core logic.